-Theme Your Public Space as a Help Site with Scroll Viewport
+Theme Your Public Confluence Space as a Help Center with Scroll Viewport

-For a "best of both worlds" approach, use Scroll Viewport to keep your documentation in a publishing space but display it as a help site using a completely custom theme.
+For a "best of both worlds" approach, use Scroll Viewport to keep your documentation in a publishing space but display it as a help center or knowledge base using a completely custom theme.
 Scroll Viewport is handy because your documentation still lives in a Confluence space, which you can update rapidly in the normal Confluence editor using your preferred method for versioning.
-Rather than your publishing space looking like the standard Confluence theme, you can create a custom help site experience for your users.
+Rather than having your publishing space look like the standard Confluence theme, you can create a custom help site experience for your users.

 With Scroll Viewport you can: